lucasmartins/mailcannon/Readme.md

 - Statistics (Map&Reduce awesomeness);
 - Memory optimization (focused on MailCannon Outpost);
-- HTTP interface (so you don't need to be coding Ruby to use it!)
+- HTTP (webservice) interface - so you don't need to be coding Ruby to use it!;
 - New service adapter (Mandrill?);

 Contribute